littleroot/webgen/README.md

 ```

 Use the `--outviews` and `--outcss` flags to specify the location
-to write the generated Go and generates CSS, respectively.
+to write the generated Go and generated CSS, respectively.

 ### The `ref` attribute